 - Bricks (less maintenance and better insulation, but are costlier and can make the building process longer)

-- Wood (more flexible especially to earthquake-prone areas, but are prone to wind, water, and fire damage.
+- Wood (more flexible, especially to earthquake-prone areas) is prone to wind, water, and fire damage.

 - Locally-sourced materials